Sanibel, Florida: Flora and fauna

 A population of American alligators lives on Sanibel Island.
 A lone rare American crocodile had been seen at the wildlife refuge for over 30 years, but she died in 2010 of an unseasonably cold winter or old age.
 A memorial was set up at J.N.
 "Ding" Darling National Wildlife Refuge honoring "Wilma", as she was known by the residents.
 A new crocodile was introduced in May 2010, when she was found on a private property and relocated to the wildlife Refuge.
 Plants on the island include the native sea grape, sea oats, mangroves, and several types of palm trees.
 The Australian pine is an introduced species that has spread throughout the island, to some extent overpowering native vegetation and trees.
 Once mature, the pines block sunlight and drop a thick bed of pine needles that affect the soil's pH and prevent new native growth.
 The ground is very soft under these pines.

 The local form of the marsh rice rat has been recognized in some classifications as a separate subspecies, Oryzomys palustris sanibeli.

+In 1951, Sanibel saw the first successful effort at screwworm eradication.